tshi13/Do-It/doc/srs/srs_it5.md

 - As a user, I want to be able to create tasks for myself to complete
 - As a user, I want to be able to see tasks that other people have created
 - As a user, I want to be able to create or join private groups with my friends so we can have fun while holding each other accountable for the tasks
-- As a user, I want to be able to create and assign tasks for multiple people at once so that groups of friends can participate on a common, shared task, have friendly competition, and have mutual encouragement
+- As a user, I want to be able to create and assign tasks that multiple people can join so that groups of friends can participate on a common, shared task, have friendly competition, and have mutual encouragement
-- As a user, I want to be able to enter a certain number of coins to the pool with my friends when setting up a task
+- As a user, I want to be able to enter a certain number of coins to the pool when setting up a task
-- As a user, I want to be able to gain/lose coins when someone fails to finish tasks
+- As a user, I want to be able to gain/lose coins when I finish tasks or do not finish tasks (according to a regular timer)
 - As a user, I want to be able to search for existing groups and users